Sheri98/Sheri98/README.md

 - 🌱 I’m currently learning Reversing, Pentesting, & Django Development.
 - 👯 I’m looking to collaborate and study on cybersecurity.
 - 🤔 I’m looking for help with Reveresing and CTFs.
-- 💬 Ask me about how to strat in cybersecurity/Networking/WebDevelopment/CTFs.
+- 💬 Ask me about how to start in cybersecurity/Networking/WebDevelopment/CTFs.
 - 📫 How to reach me: [email](mailto:shravankumarsheri39@protonmail.com) or check out [my website](https://sheri98.github.io).
 ## I would love to Collaborate on security Projects, Playing CTFs Pentesting & Reversing for Sure ! ✨